 Watching the sun rise in London is there for the taking, and there are several spots with romantic places to do so.
-We recently profiled London's highest restaurants and the views from the very highest, Duck and Waffle (open 24 hours) are stupendous.
-Hilly parks open in time for dawn with eastward views are not too common, but Parliament Hill on Hampstead Heath fits the bill.
+Why not try London's highest restaurants — the views from the very highest, Duck and Waffle (open 24 hours) are stupendous.
+Hilly parks open in time for dawn in summer, with eastward views are not too common, but Parliament Hill on Hampstead Heath fits the bill.
 Primrose Hill opens at 5am, which just about gives you time to reach the top during May.
 You'll be too late in June.
 Any of the central London bridges east of Waterloo also offer attractive vantage points if you don't mind standing on concrete while you wait.